atlassian/data-center-helm-charts/docs/docs/examples/monitoring/PROMETHEUS.md

 kubectl port-forward prometheus-grafana-656c669c85-g5kb4 3000:3000 -n <prometheus-stack-namespace>
 ```

 and go to `http://localhost:3000` in your browser.
-The default credentials are `admin:prom-operator` (can be overridden when deploying kube-prometheus-stack).
+The default credentials are `admin:prom-operator` (these can be overridden when deploying kube-prometheus-stack).
 Alternatively, you may expose grafana service as a LoadBalancer.